Wildlife Corridors – Key to Species Conservation Across the Globe

 It is crucial to take the determining factors of wildlife corridors into account.
 Unless it provides a sense of utter safety to the species, the corridors would be unable to fulfill their sole purpose.
 Some species happily use narrow corridors, while others shy away from the human presence and avoid them.

-Besides, many key factors play the role of determinants in how appealing a wildlife corridor will be to the animals: terrain type, vegetation cover, snow depth, topography, physical barriers of various kinds and of course, human presence.
+Besides, many key factors play the role of determinants in how appealing a migration corridor will be to the animals: terrain type, vegetation cover, snow depth, topography, physical barriers of various kinds and of course, human presence.

-Crucial Wildlife Corridors across Globe
+Crucial Wildlife Corridors Around the World

 While there are several passages chosen by the species to move back and forth in the wilderness, there are various man-made corridors to allow the species a safe passage through highways or settlements.